Rural Mentored Implementation

 Historically, the Office of Rural Health (ORH) provided seed funding for innovative local projects that sought to address rural Veterans’ health care and access issues.
 Building on the findings of this work, ORH identified projects that showed significant impact based on select criteria.
-These proven models of care—known as Rural Promising Practices—are now being implemented nationwide.
-These programs:
+These proven models of care—known as Rural Mentored Implementations (RMI) —are now being implemented nationwide.

 - Increase access to care and services for rural Veterans and their families in the communities where they live